Section 4. Services

 2. Precision Approaches and/or Approach with Vertical Guidance (APV) must be established on each runway.
 The authorized approach types are: ILS, GLS, RNAV (GPS) with LPV and/or LNAV/VNAV minimums, or RNAV (RNP).

-3. Non intersecting final approach courses.
+3. Non‐intersecting final approach segments.

 4. SIAP specifically titled “Converging” and is published in parenthesis after the title of the procedure, for example, ILS V Rwy 17 (Converging).